percent-external/FE-interview-file-browser/README.md

 The project is designed to be run locally on your machine.
 The client project is a mostly empty React app created by `create-react-app` with the Typescript template so the local dev server can be started like normal via `yarn start` in the `client` directory and will run at `http://localhost:3000` by default.

-The server is a simple Apollo GraphQL server and can be started via `yarn start-server` in the `server` directory and will run at `http://localhost:4000` by default.
+The server is a simple Apollo GraphQL server and can be started via `yarn start` in the `server` directory and will run at `http://localhost:4000` by default.
 If you need to change this for some reason keep in mind that the client is pre-configured to connect to the GraphQL server at that address so you'll need to change it in `client/src/index.tsx` as well.

 Finally, Typescript GraphQL type generation is provided for the schema and defined queries.